 There's a pacer, group rides, ghost rides as we mention above plus something called Dragon Fit that gives you 9 maps within which to play various interactive games, challenges and leaderboard competitions.

-Next you have the HD Recumbent Exercise Bike which is a much larger machine and almost 100 pounds heavier than the upright at 245 lbs.
+There is also the Expresso GO Recumbent, which replaces the previous HD Recumbent Exercise Bike, a much larger machine and almost 100 pounds heavier than the upright at 245 lbs.
 It offers 32 possible seat positions and great lower back support.
-It costs about $500 more than the upright model, $6,999 on sale.

 Other than the size and seat positions the two Expresso exercise bikes are pretty much the same as far as number of tours, features and interactive gaming.

-The last offering is the HD Youth Bike which is as you might have guessed a smaller version of the recumbent bike.
-It runs about $5,999 on sale.
+The company used to offer an HD Youth Bike which is as you might have guessed a smaller version of the recumbent bike.
+Perhaps it will be reintroduced.

 We've had many opportunities to ride the Expresso bikes, as a few of us are members of Retro Fitness, a gym that features these machines.
 You may have come across them at the Y, Anytime Fitness, Gold's or even at some college gyms.